ANNOUNCEMENTS & EVENTS

 Giving Back to Winchester

-The En Ka Gifts Committee accepts grant applications four times a year from any organization that provides services or benefit to the town of Winchester and/or our residents.The list of grant recipients includes more than 100 local groups including to list a few– Jenks, Recreation Department, WFEE, ABC…
+The En Ka Grants Committee accepts grant applications four times a year from any organization that provides services or benefit to the town of Winchester and/or our residents.The list of grant recipients includes more than 100 local groups including to list a few– Jenks, Recreation Department, WFEE, ABC…

 The En Ka Social Service Committee provides food certificates for families in need around the holidays, emergency assistance funds, scholarships for summer programs, and funding for the school system for students in need.
 Most recently, providing assistance to families for food through the En Ka Pantry

-The En Ka Civic Committee responds through direct service to some of our community’s civic needs.
+The En Ka Outreach Committee responds through direct service to some of our community’s civic needs.
 Recipients include Meals on Wheels, ROAR (Rush Out and Read), beautification through Adopt an Island, the Mount Vernon House, Visiting Nurse Association, and the ABC (A Better Chance) House.

 En Ka Pantry